Skip to content

 During initial copy, Begin and Commit events may be delivered multiple times due to parallel Table Sync Workers creating separate replication slots.
 Row data (Insert, Update, Delete) is delivered exactly once.

-Handle this by either: - Tracking LSNs to detect duplicate Begin/Commit events - Ignoring Begin/Commit if your destination does not require transactions
+Handle this by either: - Tracking LSNs to detect duplicate Begin/Commit events - Ignoring Begin/Commit if transaction markers are not required

 1